Last update: 2018-05-14

 Do you want a heavy IDE with auto-completion, profiling and debugging support or a simple and light code editor?
-What about some compromise between the two extremes?
+What about some compromises between the two extremes?

 Your OS is important as well.
 Choose it wisely and learn to use it.
-It can be a life savior when you have something wrong happening in your system.
+It can be a life savior when your OS is crashing or is becoming too slow.

 Don’t waste your time by typing in google what’s the best OS/IDE/thing.
 There are none.
 Every tool has its own advantages.
 It depends on what you want to do and how you want to do it.